CRPropa/CRPropa3/doc/pages/Simulation-Modules.md

 * **CylindricalBoundary** - Cylindric simulation volume
 * **PeriodicBox** - Periodic boundary conditions for the particle: If a particle leaves the box it will enter from the opposite side and the initial position will be changed as if it had come from that side.
 * **ReflectiveBox** - Reflective boundary conditions for the particle: If a particle leaves the box it will be reflected (mirrored) and the initial position will be changed as if it had come from that side.
+* **ReflectiveShell** - Reflective spherical boundary condition for the particle; If a particle crosses the shell during the current step it will be reflected back at the boundary according to the law of reflection.
+Particles coming from the outside are only reflected if the current step ends inside the shell.
 * **DetectionLength** - Detects the candidate at a given trajectory length.

 ### Observers